ArifullaKI/multi-container-deploy/README.md

 # multi-container-deploy
-Deploying a react application.
-CI/CD pipeline using docker, github, travis CI, docker hub and AWS.
+Deploying a react application with a CI/CD pipeline using docker, github, travis CI, docker hub and AWS.
 AWS services used are:
-Elastic BeanStalk
+Elastic BeanStalk,
-Elasticache
+Elasticache,
 AWS RDS, S3 bucket
-VPC.
+and VPC